| Name: | CHIPCHASE |

 Above: In dry dock after being raised

 Above: At Maryport in the good days.
-Photo courtesy of Roy Lambeth
+Photo is copyright of Michael Green

 Above: CHIPCHASE rusting away at Maryport

-Above: CHIPCHASE ready for the breakers.
-Photo courtesy of Capt Stephen Carter
+Above: CHIPCHASE delivered to the breakers.
+Photo is courtesy of Capt Stephen Carter